 View from the Bay – San Francisco

-In a large stockpot, set to medium high heat and add two tablespoons olive oil.
+Heat oven to 400F.
+Add the potatoes to a parchment lined baking sheet and drizzle with one tablespoon of the olive oil.
+Also add the mushrooms to another baking sheet, and drizzle with a tablespoon of olive oil.
+Season the potatoes and mushrooms with salt + pepper.
+Bake the mushrooms for 15 minutes and the potatoes for 25 minutes.
+In a large stockpot or sauté pan, set to medium high heat and add two tablespoons olive oil.
 Add in the diced fennel and sliced garlic.
-Sautée for a few minutes until the garlic is just starting to brown.
+Cook until tender.
 Slowly add the wine and vegetable stock and stir.
-Add in the tomato paste or crushed tomatoes, and reduce the heat to simmer.
+Add in the strained or crushed tomatoes and reduce the heat to simmer.
 Add in the fennel pollen or fennel seeds, red pepper flakes and Old Bay Seasoning and stir.
 If you have a salty vegetable stock, you may not need more salt.
 Add salt and pepper to taste as needed.
-Continue to let everything simmer.
+Continue to let everything simmer for about 20 minutes.